 The closer we were to the colony, the more seals came out to see us.
 They were everywhere.
 In front of us, behind us, under us and to our sides.
 We were warned that some seals have landed on kayaks while showing off their jumps.
 We both hoped and feared that one might.

-We stayed with the colony for about three short hours.
+We stayed at the colony for about three short hours.
 When it was over Hal asked if he was allowed to swim with them.
 “I don’t see why not.
 You can go now, but the water is pretty cold,” said the tour guide.
 You can swim with the seals?
 We hadn’t even thought of that!
-We were about to leave for South Africa, we had no time left.
+We were about to leave for South Africa and had no time left.
 Hal dipped a toe in the frigid water and said.
 “Yeah, maybe next time we’ll bring dry-suits.”

 If you’ve ever dreamed of doing a seal kayak tour, we highly recommend you go kayaking with seals in Walvis Bay Namibia.
 Kayaking with seals was definitely one of the highlights of our African wildlife tour!